withastro/docs/src/pages/en/tutorial/4-markdown/index.md

 || Delete the line `# My First Blog Post` from the page Markdown. ||

-4. Why is that the better of the two possible choices?
+4. Although you could remove the duplication another way, why is the answer above the better choice?

 || Keeping the page title in frontmatter YAML will give you more options to use the title in other ways and on other pages.
 It will also allow you to style the title independently.
 If the title only is written in Markdown, it is only available to the layout as `<slot />` content, which is less flexible. ||